14 Proven Drill Press Tips And Techniques

 Make a clamp bar for small parts

 To safely drill small parts, you need a way to hold them.
-A clamp bar is a fast solution.
+A clamp bar is a fast solution, and a simple DIY drill press accessory.
 Predrill a screw hole in the end of a 1x2, and then screw it directly to the table where needed, according to the size of the workpiece.
 This pivoting bar lets you squeeze the workpiece against the fence while keeping your hands out of the way.
 For dowels, cut a V-notch in the bar to keep them from sliding.
 A hand screw clamp (below) also works well for small parts, again with a V-notch for dowels.

 Add a bigger table for better support